codemagic-ci-cd/cli-tools/docs/android-app-bundle/dump.md

 ====

-**Get files list or extract values from the bundle in a human-readable form.**
+**Get files list or extract values from the bundle in a human-readable form**
 ### Usage
 ```bash
 android-app-bundle dump [-h] [--log-stream STREAM] [--no-color] [--version] [-s] [-v]